prof-rossetti/nyu-info-2335-201905/projects/robo-advisor/README.md

 Specifically, the system should accept one or more stock or cryptocurrency symbols as information inputs, then it should request real live historical trading data from the Internet, and finally it should provide a recommendation as to whether or not the client should purchase the given stocks or cryptocurrencies.

 ## Setup

+### From Starter

+To setup your project repository, either fork and clone the professor's ["Robo Advisor" Starter Repository](https://github.com/prof-rossetti/robo-advisor-starter-py), or follow the steps below to setup your own from scratch.

+### From Scratch

+Take this time to create a new repository on GitHub.com called something like "stock-rec-system" or "robo-advisor-project".
+We'll refer to this as your "remote project repository".

+Clone or download the remote project repository onto your local machine, perhaps on your Desktop.
+We'll refer to this as your "local project repository".

+Navigate to your local project repository from the command-line.

+Within the local project repository, create a new directory called "app" with a "robo_advisor.py" file inside, to include the following contents:

+Create a new virtual environment named something like "stocks-env" and activate it.
+Then from inside the virtual environment, execute the Python script to see it print the provided contents.

+Finally, make your first commit with a message like "Setup project repository", and push these changes to GitHub.
+Once you see these changes reflected in your remote project repository on GitHub.com, you are ready to start the project development process.